ipavlic/apex-fp/README.md

 Eager evaluation through `SObjectCollection` is stable, richer, easier to use and is not consumable.

-Lazy evaluation through `SObjectStream` can be more efficient for large data sets and can be performed for only as long as required.
+Lazy evaluation through `SObjectStream` can be more efficient for large data sets and can be performed for only as long as required, but is consumable and has to be recreated for every use.

 - [`SObjectCollection`](#sobject-collection)
 - [`SObjectStream`](#sobject-stream)